Byculla railway station: History

-In the above image taken from about 550m North of the old station's site (from current station's FoB), the Mankeshwar Temple can be seen as the yellow temple.
-The old Station was located just south of the bridge seen in the picture, west (right) of the temple.
+In the above image taken from the station's FoB, the Mankeshwar Temple can be seen as the yellow temple.
+The old Station was located west (right) of the temple.

 A picture of the station from its western platform (reproduced below) was published in the book 'Lokhandi Rastyanchey Sanchipt Varnan', A translation by Krishnashastri Bhatwadekar.
 The photograph shows the Mankeshwar temple on the right side.
 The station itself was fenced on either sides.
 Some buildings can also be seen on the station: one on the western side, and another on the eastern; with the former more elaborately roofed.
 The bridge can be seen afar, also elaborately designed, with onlookers overlooking the line from above.